QuentinFAIDIDE/KholorsStation/src/TaskManagement/README.md

 For large classes, it may be a good idea to separate the tasks management code into a sidecar class.

+Warning, you should stop the tasking manager with `stopTaskBroadcast` before deleting any of the TaskListeners, otherwise there is a risk that segfault would occur.

 ## Usage

 ### Defining tasks